 What key areas of SEO should be considered during the localization process?

-When working with our sister company, Translation Laboratory, there are some key SEO elements we look at for our clients during the translation process.
+There are some key SEO elements we look at for our clients during the translation process.
 These include keyword research, site structure, and hreflang.

 As mentioned above, it is vital that keyword research is carried out by a mother-tongue speaker.
 Many translation agencies simply translate English keywords in the hopes of helping their clients rank in different markets.
 This strategy fails to take account of the search volumes of those words in different markets, and the country-specific keywords with high search volume.